johnwaka/johnwaka/README.md

 That's me, I keep things awesome.
 This saves you time and money.

-## I'm an Engineer with a focus in Quality Assurance, Cloud engineering and Cybersecurity
+## I'm an Engineer with a focus in Quality Assurance, Cloud engineering, and Cybersecurity
 - 🔭 Exploring QA automation and Cloud DevOps.
-- :cloud: Learning AWS Cloud Infrastructure and architecture.
 - 👯 Documenting my journey through content writing.
-- 🥅 2022 Goals: Getting a remote job, advance QA & DevOps skills.
+- 🥅 2023 Goals: Advance in QA & ship more quality softwares.
 - ⚡ Fun fact: Writing cools my brain and calms my heart.

 <h3> 🛠 &nbsp;Tech Stack</h3>